To do in Lancefield

 Lancefield is a small country town with a population of approximately 2500 people.
-Its main street is wide and divided by a central lawn and treed plantation.
+The main street is wide and divided by a central lawn and treed plantation.
 The town’s hotel, restaurants and convenience stores are located along the main street as are some historically significant buildings.
 The beauty of the town is presented pictorially by local photographer Kyle McKay on the website www.lancefield.org.au.

 The area around Lancefield is renowned as a producer of quality “cool climate” wines with around 30 wineries vying for your attention.
 Varieties such as Chardonnay, Riesling, Pinot Gris and Pinot Noir as well as Shiraz and Cabernet Sauvignon from some of the warmer sites demonstrate a diverse range of styles, but have in common an elegance and purity of flavour that only cool climate grapes can produce.
 Don’t miss some exceptional sparkling wines made in the traditional Methode Champenois (Champagne).

-In recent years Lancefield has also become well known for it’s Farmers Market which is held in the central plantation strip of town between 8.00am and 1.00pm on the fourth Saturday of the month.
+In recent years Lancefield has also become well known for the Farmers Market which is held in the central plantation strip of town between 8.00am and 1.00pm on the fourth Saturday of the month.
 Most of the available produce is freshly harvested or produced in the vicinity of Lancefield and is recognized for its premium quality.

 Another highlight of the town is Lancefield Park, which features a host of mature and exotic trees and shrubs.
 As in many Australian country towns, sport plays a prominent role.
 Popular sports which have their bases in the park, include Cricket, Tennis, Football, Horse Riding (including an active Pony Club), Bowls and a Skate Park.

 The Lancefield Agricultural Show is also held in the park in October each year.
 A country event not to be missed, it includes livestock competitions, a vintage tractor pull, wine tastings and a high jump competition for dogs, among its many attractions.